rogers-obrien-rad/innovation-station-testing/kits/challenge-vote-desktop/00_instructions.md

 These instructions can also be found online [here](https://github.com/rogers-obrien-rad/innovation-station-testing/blob/main/kits/challenge-vote-desktop/01_instructions.md).

 ## 🔑 Login
-_Navigate to the Innovation Station and login with a dummy account_
+_Navigate to the Innovation Station and login with your RO credentials_
 1. On the web browser of your choosing, input the following URL: https://ro-innovation-station.flutterflow.app/
-2. You will see a login prompt.
-Use the credentials provided by R&D.
+2. Click the button to "Login with SSO".
+When prompted, use your regular RO credentials.
+    * If you encounter any issues logging in (cannot login, your photo/name does not appear, etc.) please contact Hagen at hfritz@r-o.com

 You should be logged in!
 Feel free to explore the site before continuing.